isomerpages/imda-codesg/_in-schools/0-overview.md

 #### **[Code For Fun](/in-schools/code-for-fun/overview/)**<br>
 <br>
-Code For Fun Enrichment Programme aims to increase students' exposure to computational thinking and making <br>
+Aims to increase students' exposure to computational thinking and making <br>

 *For primary and secondary schools.*